TheWalruzz/godot-sx/README.md

 ```

 ### Subscription disposal
-By default, subscriptions will be disposed of when base signal becomes inactive (i.e. Node is exitting a scene tree), which is regular behavior for signals in Godot.
+By default, subscriptions will be disposed when base signal becomes inactive (i.e. Node is exitting a scene tree), which is regular behavior for signals in Godot.
-However, you might want to dispose of them earlier or when the calling Node exits the tree.
+However, you might want to dispose them earlier or when the calling Node exits the tree.
 `subscribe()` method returns a SxDisposable object which allows for:
 * manual subscription disposal (and subsequent disconnection from signal) using `dispose()`
 * automatic disposal when Node is exitting the scene tree using `dispose_with(Node)`